dotnet/csharplang/proposals/params-collections.md

 Today `params` parameter must be an array type.
 However, it might be beneficial for a developer to be able to have the same convenience when calling APIs that take other collection types.
 For example, an `ImmutableArray<T>`, `ReadOnlySpan<T>`, or plain `IEnumerable`.
 Especially in cases when compiler is able to avoid an implicit array allocation for the purpose of creating the collection (`ImmutableArray<T>`, `ReadOnlySpan<T>`, etc).

-Today, in situations when an API takes a collection type, developers add `params` overload that takes an array, construct the target collection and call the original overload with that collection, thus consumers of the API have to trade an extra array allocation for convenience.
+Today, in situations when an API takes a collection type, developers usually add `params` overload that takes an array, construct the target collection and call the original overload with that collection, thus consumers of the API have to trade an extra array allocation for convenience.

+Another motivation is ability to add a params span overload and have it take precedence over the array version, just by recompiling existing source code.

 ## Detailed design